whitequark/lab-notebook/content/notes/2017-11-08-accessing-intel-ich-pch-gpios.md

 # Overview

 Historically (going as far back as ICH0), Intel used a special PCI function to implement a multitude of legacy functions (such as `A20#`, the [LPC bus], etc).
 The Intel lingo for this is "D31:F0", as in "device 31, function 0", but it shows up in `lspci` as `00:1f.0 ISA bridge`.
-(It has nothing to do with ISA.)
 In this note, I will use the Intel terminology for PCI devices.

 [LPC bus]: https://en.wikipedia.org/wiki/Low_Pin_Count